Arts and Culture Grants Program

 When there is a direct conflict of interest, NT Government employees are ineligible.

-Groups are two or more individuals who do not form a legally constituted organisation.
+Groups are 2 or more individuals who do not form a legally constituted organisation.

 To apply as a group, you must nominate an individual in the group to be legally and financially responsible for the grant.